gsegt/keyboard/README.md

 This config is ONLY suitable for the V1 (DZ60 Rev 3.0) NOT the V2 (DZ60 V2 Flex-cut).

-## Open in VSCode

-You can open this project in VSCode with the workspace file in the .vscode folder.

 ## QMK setup

 Clone this repository.
 It holds a fake new keyboard with only custom changes.
 It requires needs to be cloned in the "qmk_firmwares/keyboard" directory of QMK in order to be usable.